thomaslombart/workshop-vue-cli/README.md

 20. Add a computed property called `filteredTodos` to the main instance and filter the correct todos depending on the value of `currentFilter`.
 21. In the `v-for` statement in `todo-item`, replace the `todos` list by the `filteredTodos` computed property.
 22. Differentiate the filter by styling the active one.
+23. To save the todos in the local storage, add a **deep** watcher on the `todos` array.
+This watcher will be triggered on every change and will set the todos in the local storage.
+24. When the main component is mounted fetch the todos in the local storage and set them in the data.

 Some takeaways from this code: